16 fun facts about Montréal

 1. The anthem for peace was recorded in Montréal

-While many people know that John Lennon’s iconic song Give Peace a Chance was written and recorded in Montréal’s Queen Elizabeth hotel, most people don’t know that the room was also filled with some of the world’s most ground-breaking scholars and activities.
-Timothy Leary, Allen Ginsberg, Dick Gregory, and Tommy Smothers were among the folks singing backup on the track that is essentially holy scripture for the flower power generation.
+While many people know that John Lennon’s iconic song Give Peace a Chance was written and recorded in Montréal’s Fairmont The Queen Elizabeth hotel, most people don’t know that the room was also filled with some of the world’s most ground-breaking scholars and activists.
+Timothy Leary, Allen Ginsberg, Dick Gregory and Tommy Smothers were among the folks singing backup on the track that is essentially holy scripture for the flower power generation.

 Port of Montréal Tower